 For example, the study of Herman et al. (2013) was directed towards the question of erosion rate change during the Quaternary, so results were summarized by taking the ratio of values across two time intervals, 6 to 4 Ma and 2 to 0 Ma.
 Herman et al. (2013) intended this to be only an illustrative presentation of the results.
-However, this analysis was generalized that e_2 is the erosion rate in the 2-0 Ma time interval and e_1 is the erosion rate in the 6-4 Ma time interval.
-For this to serve as an interpretation tool, it is important that the error and resolution analysis are propagated through this operation, otherwise this
+However, this analysis was generalized by Schildgen et al. (2018) into a metric that they called "normalized erosion rate difference", denoted NR in this paper, such that where e_2 is the erosion rate in the 2-0 Ma time interval and e_1 is the erosion rate in the 6-4 Ma time interval.
+For this to serve as an interpretation tool, it is important that the error and resolution analysis are propagated through this operation, otherwise this information is lost, in particular given that the ratio of two variables is a biased operation (Marsaglia, 1965).
+Bias in a ratio follows from the fact that a 1/y function is non-linear, going to infinity as y goes to 0.
+A perturbation towards a positive value thus has a smaller effect than a perturbation towards a smaller, i.e. closer to 0, number.
+The effect becomes larger as the mean y becomes smaller.
+The overall ratio is thus biased towards high numbers, with an effect most pronounced where y is small.